BackEndByAlex/salaryscope-api/src/utils/README.md

 # utils/

 Small shared functions used across the entire codebase.
-No business logic — just helpers that solve one specific problem each.
+No business logic, just helpers that solve one specific problem each.

 ---